Pathoschild/smapi-mod-dump/source/More Random Edition/README.md

   * Horse: chooses a random horse image from the files in CustomImages/Animals/Horses
   * Pets: chooses a random pet image from the files in CustomImages/Animals/Pets
   * Rain: every day chooses a random rain image from the files in CustomImages/TileSheets
-  * Critters (unchanged from the original mod): every seed, chance of blue bunnies, white squirrels and purple seagulls, a bear crow, or a seagull crow
+  * Critters: every day, all critters will get a random hue shift
 * Music randomization
   * Most in-game songs and ambience are now randomly swapped 1 to 1 with another in-game song or ambience
   * Option to play a completely random song each time an area is moved to